McSwindler/FFXIV-Dungeon-Scripts/README.md

 It's a relatively simple script that basically moves you to a waypoint.
 It will wait for combat to complete before continuing movement.
 Chest waypoints are provided so you can loot all the things (if you enable Pandora's Box).

 Pathing is handled by vnavmesh, Combat is handled by Rotation Solver, and BossMod AI keeps you alive.
+Plugins are toggled on automatically when running a dungeon script.
+BossMod AI and Rotation Solver are disabled automatically when the dungeon is finished.

 ## Setup